ryman1/keeweb-wiki/FAQ.md

 Q: Why downloaded file name in Safari is always Unknown?
 A: It's a known bug, for now, there's no workaround, because Safari doesn't implement latest web development standards.

+Q: I've changed WebDAV password and cannot sync the db anymore.
+A: Remove it and add again.
+Don't forget to download it if there are any changes.

 ### Update
 Q: How to use proxy server for this app?
 A: The app will use proxy settings from system-wide config.
 If you want to use custom setting for this app, start it with `--proxy-server` command-line switch.